-Snyder et al. (2013) High performance, low voltage electroosmotic pumps with molecularly thin nanoporous silicon membranes, Proceedings of the National Academy of Science 110:18425-30
+Snyder et al. (2013) High performance, low voltage electroosmotic pumps with molecularly thin nanoporous silicon membranes, PNAS 110:18425-30

 This paper explores the physics of gas flow through pnc-Si membranes.
 The manuscript first establishes that the flow thorugh the membrane pores is molecular in nature.
 This means that the distance between gas molecules is large compared to the pore dimensions so that collisions between the gas molecules can be ignored and only collisions with the pore walls change affect gas molecule trajectories.
 The manuscript further establishes that because the membranes are molecularly thin, many molecules pass through pores without contacting the walls at all.
 This ballisitic component of the flow serves to further enhance the permeance of pnc-Si to gas molecules.
 As with liquid transport through the membranes, the permeance of gas through pnc-Si is shown to be many orders of magnitude higher than through conventional thick nanoporous membranes.

 Kavalenka, et al. (2012) Chemical capacitive sensing using ultrathin flexible nanoporous electrodes, Sensors & Actuators B: Chemical, 162: 22-26

 Capacitive chemical sensors feature a chemically-sensitive polymer material sandwiched between two electrode plates.
 In the presence of the chemical to be sensed, the polymer swells, the spacing between the electrode plates increases, and the capacitance goes up.
 As electrodes are typically impermeable to the chemical to be detected, chemical access to the polymer is often a challenge.
 We address this challenge by using gold-plated pnc-Si as a permeable electrode.
 The paper illustrates the reversible detection of hexane, toluene and acetone